 If you're planning a career in academia, you're eligible for a free subscription to University Affairs.

 SFU would like to hear from you on what's next for the "Engaging the World" vision.

 US Travel Ban

 SFU Student Services has a new website for students (and prospective students) affected by the US travel ban -- includes travel advice.
-Note: SFU has waived application fees for incoming (grad and undergrad) students from the seven affected countries.

 Free confidential legal advice if you feel that you have been discriminated against, harassed, or faced violence because you are Muslim or are perceived to be Muslim.

 In addition to in-person advising in Vancouver and Surrey, International Services for Students is now offering in-person advising on Burnaby campus on Monday mornings from 9 am–12 noon.
 Burnaby, Vancouver and Surrey advising hours can be found at https://www.sfu.ca/students/isap/contact.html

 You can also speak with an International Student Adviser by email to firstname.lastname@example.org and by phone at 778-782-4232.